 Half of the museum is dedicated to the permanent exposition and the other half is changing so you can drop by to see the new exposition from time to time even if you’ve already been here.
 It’s quite cozy inside, too, so I like to come and wander around.
 One senior lady told me she comes here because inside it feels like there’s no 21st century outside and she likes this ambiance.

-Some festivals, concerts, workshops are held here, check out the VK fan page for the updates.
+Some festivals, concerts, workshops are held here, check out the Instagram profile for the updates.

 — ask for the stories about the painters!

-— buy some issues of the full-colored magazine they print themselves.
+— buy some issues of the magazine they print themselves.